cornercorner

 Code Generator Integration Tutorial

-This tutorial shows you how to write a module that integrates new items into the NetBeans code generation feature, which appears when you click Alt-Insert in an editor.
+This tutorial shows you how to write a module that integrates new items into the NetBeans Code Generator feature, which appears when you click Alt-Insert in an editor.

 Introduction to Code Generator Integration

-The Code Generator feature, introduced in NetBeans IDE 6.5, consists of a list of items that appears when you press Alt-Insert.
+The Code Generator feature, consisting of a user interface and an API, introduced in NetBeans IDE 6.5, consists of a list of items that appears when you press Alt-Insert.
 Each item generates code into the editor.
+In this tutorial, you will create a sample generator, as shown below, which will generate a method into a Java class:

 Creating the Module Project

 In this section, we use a wizard to create the source structure that every NetBeans module requires.
-The source structure consists of certain folders in specific places and a set of files that are always needed.
-For example, every NetBeans module requires a nbproject folder, which holds the project's metadata, and a layer.xml file, for declarative registration of items such as toolbar buttons and windows.
+The source structure consists of certain folders in specific places and a set of files that are always needed for Ant-based NetBeans modules.
+For example, every Ant-based NetBeans module requires a nbproject folder, which holds the project’s metadata.

 1. Choose File > New Project (Ctrl-Shift-N).
 Under Categories, select NetBeans Modules.
-Under Projects, select Module and click Next.
+Under Projects, select Module.
+Click Next.

-2. In the Name and Location panel, type DemoCodeGenerator in Project Name.
-Change the Project Location to any directory on your computer, such as c:\mymodules.
-Leave the Standalone Module radiobutton selected.
-The panel should now look as follows:
+1. In the Name and Location panel, type DemoCodeGenerator in Project Name.
+Change the Project Location to any directory on your computer.
+Click Next.

 The IDE creates the DemoCodeGenerator project.
 The project contains all of your sources and project metadata, such as the project's Ant build script.
 The project opens in the IDE.
 You can view its logical structure in the Projects window (Ctrl-1) and its file structure in the Files window (Ctrl-2).